 - Best Local Brewery: 2nd place, New Albanian Brewing Company

 The New Albanian Brewing Company marked its first quarter-century of existence with a day-long picnic and concert at New Albany’s Riverfront Amphitheater on Sunday, July 22, 2012.
+(It should be noted this is the birthday of Sharon O’Connell – mom to the Sisters – who is a one of the main reasons the business is in existence!).
 It was a day-long event called “25 Years of Beer & Loathing,” with music by friends old and new, and plenty of NABC beer on hand.
 To the 1,000 plus folks who came to the waterfront to say hello, we thank you.

 12 oz bottling begins at NABC Cafe & Brewhouse!